-Ticket to Ride is a cross-country train adventure from Germany that you can play as a board game or online.
+Ticket to Ride is a cross-country train adventure from Germany that you can play like a board game or online.
 It is one of the most popular modern games with millions of board games sold and online games played.
 In 2005, the game was awarded the International Gamer's Award and around that time won many other accolades.

-The objective is for players to collect cards of various types of train cars in order to claim railway routes connecting cities in various countries around the world.
+The objective is for players to collect cards of various types of train cars to claim railway routes connecting cities in various countries around the world.
 The longer the routes, the more points you can earn.
 You get more points if you can fulfill your destination tickets by connecting two distant cities and for the player who builds the longest continuous railway.

 The game does not have any dice, and players can choose what cards to take on their turn.
 Even still, Ticket to Ride has a significant amount of luck involved.
 This means that no strategy is guaranteed to win all of the time, or even most of the time.
-There are some basic Ticket to Ride strategies, and tips on how to win at Ticket to Ride.
+There is some basic Ticket to Ride strategies, and tips on how to win at Ticket to Ride.

 Pick Up Train Cards